librato/python-librato/README.md

 A Python wrapper for the Librato Metrics API.

-NOTE: Starting in version 3, we have deprecated instruments and dashboards in favor of spaces.
+NOTE: Starting in version 3, we have deprecated Dashboards and Instruments in favor of Spaces and Charts.

 ## Installation